 S-D: sign-dine.
-I bet every therapy room contains transportation toys that have traffic/road signs (train sets, car sets) and my kids love building their own mini village.
-You always want to be thinking of different ways to bombard the child with the core words: look at all the signs I have.
+I bet every therapy room contains transportation toys that have traffic/road signs (train sets, car sets).
+You always want to be thinking of different ways to bombard the child with the core words: “look at all the signs I have.
 I have train signs, traffic signs, stop signs, give way signs.
 What sign do you want first?
-The train sign or the stop sign?
-Think about the child following your directions and then giving direction for where to put them.
-I also like to use train/transport apps and see who can spot signs and carryover homework can be done in the car with parents.
+The train sign or the stop sign?”
+Think about the child following your directions and then providing directions for where to put them.
+I also like to use train/transport apps and see who can spot signs and carryover homework that they do in the car with their parents.

-CH-T: chalk-talk, chop-top.
-Entice your student’s with a big box of chalk and ask them if they want some chalk or to talk – FYI, these guys really don’t want to talk!
-In terms of chopping, kids love two things very dearly: play dough and cooking.
-Chop up play dough into little bits, grab one of those fun food sets that have velcro bits or think of using apps such as Toca Kitchen Monsters and choose to ‘chop’ all of your food up.
+CH-T: chop-top: Chop up play dough into little bits, grab one of those fun food sets that have velcro (see below) or think of use apps such as Toca Kitchen Monsters and choose to ‘chop’ up all of your food.